jpcercal/jpcercal.com/README.md

 > Note that, the command above requires docker to be running on your machine.

-If everything went okay, it’s time to open your browser to see everything running [https://cercal.local](https://cercal.local).
+If everything went okay, it’s time to open your browser to see everything running [https://jpcercal.local](https://jpcercal.local).

-> It assumes that the hostname defined on the `.env` file is still the default one `"cercal.local"`.
+> It assumes that the hostname defined on the `.env` file is still the default one `"jpcercal.local"`.